Using your 401(k) to buy a car

 The IRS requires that 401(k) loans be repaid within five years and that payments be made at least on a quarterly basis.
 Some plans, however, require more frequent payments and may even allow those payments to be automatically deducted from your paycheck.

 Loan repayments will include interest, which is typically a point or two higher than the current prime interest rate, according to Debt.org.
-Just like the principal payments, the interest will be deposited into your retirement account.
+The current prime rate as of Nov.
+28, 2023 is 8.5 percent — which means your interest rate could range from 9.5 percent to 10.5 percent.
+The interest payments will be deposited into your retirement account like the principal payments.

 To obtain a 401(k) loan, you will likely be required to complete an application provided by the plan administrator.